kronos164/computer-infrastructure/README.md

 #### Fetching the data with GitHub action:

-You can manually run the Github Action `Get Weather from Met Éireann` (optional in case the newerst weather data is needed)
+You can manually run the Github Action `Get Weather from Met Éireann` (optional in case the newest weather data is needed)

 1. Open the repository on GitHub and click **"Actions" > "Get Weather from Met Éireann" > "Run workflow"**.
 2. Then open `weather.ipynb`.
 3. Run all cells to analyze the data.

 Note: Data updates automatically every 24 hours (20:00 UTC, which can be changed on the git workflow `.yml` file)

+---

 ## Repository Structure